Comparison

 But the apps are not all doing the same thing.
-Some teach social skills through lessons and quizzes.
-Some use CBT frameworks adapted for a phone screen.
-Some gamify the process with points and streaks.
-And a small number require you to physically stand in front of another human being and do something uncomfortable.
+A handful teach social skills through lessons and quizzes.
+Others lean on CBT frameworks adapted for a phone screen.
+Plenty gamify the process with points and streaks.
+A small number require you to physically stand in front of another human being and do something uncomfortable.
 That distinction matters more than any feature list, and it is the lens this comparison uses.
-If you are looking for the best social confidence apps for men in 2026, the first question is not which app has the best interface.
+If you are looking for the best social confidence apps or social skills apps for men in 2026, the first question is not which app has the best interface.
 It is which app demands real action.

 Rejecto (Courage Community)